 - Approved publication arrangements (APAs) – the service of publishing post-trade transparency reports on behalf of investment firms.

-- Consolidated tape providers (CTPs) - the service of collecting post-trade transparency reports of specific financial instruments from regulated markets, multilateral trading facilities, organised trading facilities and APAs.
-They then consolidate these reports into a continuous electronic live data stream providing price and volume information per financial instrument.
+- Consolidated tape providers (CTPs) – the service of collecting post-trade transparency reports of specific financial instruments from regulated markets, multilateral trading facilities, organised trading facilities and APAs.
+The CTP then consolidates these reports into a continuous electronic live data stream providing price and volume information per financial instrument.